sparker888/sparker888-archive/README.md

 *🚧 This repo is under construction - As of September 2, 2021 🚧*

-Welcome to the README.md for my personal bio site that also serves as a Gatsby 3.x starter bringing together the maagic of [Tailwindcss](https://tailwindcss.com/) with [twin](https://github.com/ben-rogerson/twin.macro) and the super animation powers of [GSAP](https://greensock.com/).
+Welcome to the README.md for my personal bio site that also serves as a Gatsby 3.x starter bringing together the magic of [Tailwindcss](https://tailwindcss.com/) with [twin](https://github.com/ben-rogerson/twin.macro) and the super animation powers of [GSAP](https://greensock.com/).
 The project uses a core set of modern [Gatsby plugins](https://www.gatsbyjs.com/plugins) as listed below.
 I'm also experimenting with [Simple React lightbox](https://simple-react-lightbox.dev/).

 **✨ View the live site [here](https://sparker888tailwindstarter.gatsbyjs.io/).**